Godavarikhani: Politics

-Korukanti Chandar, who won as MLA in the 2018 elections from Ramagundam constituency as an AIFB candidate against Former MLA Somarapu Satyanarayana who is representing the TRS party.

-Somarapu Satyanarayana, who won as MLA in the 2014 elections from Ramagundam constituency, has been appointed as Telangana's first TSRTC Public Transport Chairman in 2016.
+Makkan Singh Raj Thakur (born 1971), is an Indian politician from Telangana state, who represents Indian National Congress, won as MLA in the 2023 Telangana Legislative Assembly Elections from Ramagundam Assembly constituency.
+He polled 92,227 votes and defeated his nearest rival, former MLA Korukanti Chandar Patel of Bharat Rashtra Samithi, by a huge margin of 56,794 votes.Somarapu Satyanarayana, who won as MLA in the 2014 elections from Ramagundam constituency, has been appointed as Telangana's first TSRTC Public Transport Chairman in 2016.

 Transport

 Air

-Ramagundam Airport is old airport and government is planning to reopen this runway and develop as brownfield airport due to its proximity in between 4 districts and to make it connected to major cities.
+Ramagundam Airport is old airport and government is planning to reopen this runway and develop as brownfield airport due to its access and proximity in between 4 districts and to make it connected to major cities.